Thumper project

 THUMPER POSITIONED FOR A SHARP

-left picture: The 40 mm width of the cage fits nicely as shown, and when the naturals are depressed, establishes the reference height for the test blow on the sharp.
+left picture: The cage fits nicely between the keys as shown, and when the naturals are depressed, establishes the reference height for the test blow on the sharp.

 The pin is rotated so that it passes the stop block and stops underneath the guide; this sets the correct test-blow distance for the sharp.